OTel SDK

 In this blog post series, we will dig into two big questions:

-• how OpenTelemetry Collector works under the hood and some of the interesting engineering decisions made there (coming in part two)
+- how OpenTelemetry Collector works under the hood and some of the interesting engineering decisions made there (see the OTel Collector blog post)

 Gotta be fun 🙌